Status and phase

 Patients with BOS diagnosis defined as CLAD-BOS phenotype with:

-In case a patient is also receiving concomitant azithromycin for prophylaxis or treatment of BOS, in addition to the previously described immunosuppressive regimen, azithromycin must be on a stable regimen for at least 4-weeks prior to randomization.
+Patients should have been on a drug maintenance regimen of immunosuppressive agents including tacrolimus, a second agent such as but not limited to MMF or azathioprine, and a systemic corticosteroid such as prednisone as third agent.
+The regimen must have been stable within 4 weeks prior to randomization with respect to the therapeutic agents.
+In case a patient was also receiving concomitant azithromycin for prophylaxis or treatment of BOS, in addition to the previously described immunosuppressive regimen, azithromycin must have been on a stable regimen for at least 4 weeks prior to randomization.

 Exclusion criteria